cyberrumor/ammo/README.md

 - When you install a file from ~/Downloads, the filename may be sanitized.
 - This will remove symlinks and empty directories from your game dir.

+# License
+GNU General Public License v2, with the exception of some of the mock mods used for testing, which are subject to their packaged license (if it exists), which also contains credits.